agathevld/Maths-Modelling-Predict-the-5000m-Race-Winner-of-the-2024-Paris-Olympic-Games/README.md

 - **Source**: Web scrapped from [World Athletics](https://worldathletics.org/results/olympic-games/2024/the-xxxiii-olympic-games-7153115/men/5000-metres/final/result).
 - **Content**: The dataset comprises the athlets name, time and rank from the men's Olympic 5k run.

-### Data Processing and Analysis

-- **Sentiment Analysis**: Conducted using multiple `Hugging Face`'s transformer models.
-- **AI Models**: Features from the performance dataset were analyzed using Linear Regression, Neural Networks, and Random Forest, with the latter yielding the best performance.

 ## Model and Analysis